Themehigh/themehigh.github.io/_posts/2019-11-01-email-customizer-knowledge-base.markdown

 		}
 		add_action('themehigh_template_hook', 'themehigh_template_hook_callback', 10, 2);

-### USING CUSTOM HOOK

-Email customizer has a special feature called `Custom Hook`.
-The `Custom Hook` is an action hook, which can be used to add dynamic contents to the email template.
-You can use custom hook to show Order meta fields, Display shortcodes from third party plugins in Email,  Result based on checkout field values or on the email status like processing, on hold etc.

-You can use the `Custom Hook` as follows

-1. Click on `Add Element` button inside a column.
-2. From the list that appears on sidebar, navigate and click on `WooCommerce Hooks` section.
-3. Click on `Custom Hook` tile.
-You can see `{custom_hook_name}` added to the builder.
-4. Click on the `Edit` button (pencil icon) near the `Custom Hook` entry in the right sidebar
-5. Enter a unique name for the hook (eg: **themehigh_template_hook** ).
-Using an existing hook name can cause unexpected errors.

 ### THEMEHIGH CHECKOUT FIELD EDITOR PLUGIN INTEGRATION

-The plugin [Themehigh Checkout Field Editor for WooCommerce](https://www.themehigh.com/product/woocommerce-checkout-field-editor-pro/) is compatible with email customizer plugin.
-Checkout field editor plugin passes checkout fields conditionally to default woocommerce hook **woocommerce_email_order_meta** or **woocommerce_email_customer_details**
+The plugin [Themehigh Checkout Field Editor for WooCommerce](https://www.themehigh.com/product/woocommerce-checkout-field-editor-pro/) is compatible with email customizer.
+The fields created using Checkout field editor plugin is passed conditionally to default woocommerce hooks
+**woocommerce_email_order_meta** or **woocommerce_email_customer_details**

-Email customizer have option to show the checkout fields anywhere in the template using a shortcode `[WCFE name="field_name" label="field_label"]`
+Email customizer have option to show the checkout fields anywhere in the template using a shortcode `[WCFE name='field_name' label='field_label']`

-You can use the shortcode `[WCFE name="field_name"]` to show only the field value.
+You can use the shortcode `[WCFE name="field_name"]` to show only the value without label.

-Eg: consider you have created a field `test_field` in the `Checkout Field Editor plugin`.
-In order to show the field in the email template at a particular position, you can use `[WCFE name='test_field' label='Test Field']`
+Eg: Consider you have created a field `test_field` in the checkout field editor plugin.
+In order to show the field in the email template at a particular position, you can use the above shortcode as `[WCFE name='test_field' label='Test Field']`.

 N.B: Remember not to use double qoutes in the shortcode.